hieuho0105/hieuho0105/README.md

 - 👋 Hi, I’m @hieuho0105
 - 👀 I’m interested in Embedded system
-- 🌱 I’m currently learning Telecomunication and Electroinc
+- 🌱 I’m currently learning Telecomunication and Electronic
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me